Allan Dias

 Dias, along with John McGeoch, would form the backbone of the "new" PiL, contributing writing and acting as a full member.
 Unexpectedly (to everyone outside the band) he left PiL near the end of the 'That What is Not' tour in summer 1992.
 Unfortunately Dias had found himself slipping into drink and drug addiction, and felt he could no longer continue.
 Although Dias regrets his departure, he frankly admits that leaving when he did was quite literally a "life or death" decision.
 He would be replaced for the remaining live dates by John McGeoch's old cohort Russell Webb.

 Dias completely quit music and returned to Connecticut in the early 90s.
-Having successfully rehabilitated himself, he is now back on the straight and narrow, and a self described 'working Joe'.
-However, he has began making his own music again, and has been jamming with a variety of local musicians.
+Having successfully rehabilitated himself, in 2004 he told Fodderstompf he'd made a tentative return to making music and was jamming with a variety of local musicians.
+In 2008 he surfaced in New York organising club nights and DJaying.

 Fodderstompf Links: